 - Does not require or assume prior knowledge or experience of public sector management or human resource management.

-- There is a wide range of optional modules to choose from.
+- Has a wide range of optional modules.